 Subscribe to our free newsletter and get blog updates in your inbox

 Don't Show This Again.

 Seventy percent of consumers say a company is only as good as its service.
 That data point pertains to companies of every size — no matter how few or how many resources they have that can be allocated to customer service.
-For those with limited time and resources, the goal is to find better ways to maximise the quality of the customer experience (CX) and make it easier for your employees — while keeping costs in check.
+For those with limited time and resources, the goal is to find better ways to maximize the quality of the customer experience (CX) and make it easier for your employees — while keeping costs in check.

-In the Xperience 2022 session, “How to offer enterprise-level experiences without enterprise resources,” Taylor Wilkerson, Manager, Solutions Consulting at Genesys and I discussed five ways to use cloud-based CX tools to maximise resources and deliver differentiated experiences.
+In the Xperience 2022 session, “How to offer enterprise-level experiences without enterprise resources,” Taylor Wilkerson, Manager, Solutions Consulting at Genesys and I discussed five ways to use cloud-based CX tools to maximize resources and deliver differentiated experiences.

 Nearly 90% of consumers expect companies to have an online self-service portal.
 And that self-service experience should be as seamless and effortless as possible — serving customers the right information at the right time with the right resource.

 There are a few ways to be sure customers get the answers they need through self-service:

 When a company understands customer intent, it can proactively and predictively reach optimal outcomes in service interactions.
 An area to focus on, said Wilkerson, is speech and text analytics.

 By using speech and text analytics, you can find patterns in the conversation agents have with customers.
 Then you can use that information to train your AI to better understand and respond to customers.

 Once you have that intent information, use it to drive a specific outcome using if/then scenarios, he added.
 For example, if a customer abandons a transaction, the AI uses intent data to automatically determine whether to serve related content or trigger another action to drive a conversion as the next action using tools like predictive engagement.